daniel-widrick/zap2it-GuideScraping/readme.md

 [55555]
 ```

+### Channel Filtering
 Added support for channel filtering via `favoriteChannels:` in config.
 If this value is populated, only channel IDs listed in the config will be listed.
 Example:
 ```
 favoriteChannels: [53158,42578]
 ```

+### Web based guide
+Added a docker-compose.yml file that will run a webserver at `0.0.0.0:9000` and serve `/xmlguide.xmltv` while updating the guide in the background every 24 hours.

+This allows Jellyfin to point at the url and automatically receive guide updates with no further scripting.